sovware/woocommerce-product-carousel-slider-and-grid-ultimate/readme.txt

 == Changelog ==
 = 1.3.1 =
-* Fix: add to cart issue on popup
+* Fix: Add to cart issue on popup
 = 1.3.0 =
 * Add: Language file
 * Add: Option to display title on single line